-he reports daily on breaking crime and weather, issues that impact the communities he covers, and local and state politics — all with a focus on storytelling.
-His highlights include extensive coverage of the deadly midair collision between a military helicopter and a commercial airplane near Reagan National Airport, an indictment of a police officer following a shooting, and the proposal that would have moved two professional sports teams from the District to Northern Virginia.
+he reported daily on breaking crime and weather, politics, and local issues — all with a focus on storytelling.
+His coverage included frequent reports and updates related to the deadly midair collision between a military helicopter and a commercial airplane near Reagan National Airport, and the deportation case of Kilmar Abrego Garcia.

 Prior to a move to D.C., Marcilla was an award-winning reporter with NBC29 News in Charlottesville, Virginia, where he started his professional journalism career in June 2020.
 He spent that time reporting on the COVID-19 pandemic and city politics while telling the stories of Central Virginians.
 In September 2021, he was awarded Best Human Interest Series by the Virginia Association for Broadcasters for his story about the pandemic-era bond between a young boy and Charlottesville firefighters.